-Property, plant and equipment owned by the board with a value equal to or in excess of \$2,000 is capitalised, otherwise it is expensed.
-Property, plant and equipment owned by the board is recorded at fair value.
-Detail about the board's approach to fair value is set out in note 11.1.
+Property, plant and equipment with a value equal to or in excess of \$2,000 is capitalised, otherwise it is expensed.

+Property, plant and equipment is recorded at fair value.
+Detail about the Board's approach to fair value is set out in note 11.1.